-The time value of options and guarantees (TVOG) arises from the variability of economic outcomes in the future and is, where appropriate, calculated as the difference between an average outcome across a range of economic scenarios, calibrated around a central scenario, and the outcome from the central economic scenario, as described in note 7.1(d).
-At 30 June 2022, the TVOG is \$(368) million, with the substantial majority arising in Hong Kong.
-The TVOG has decreased since 31 December 2021 reflecting the generally higher government bond yields at 30 June 2022 which mean guarantees are less likely to be in-the-money.
-The TVOG reflects the variability of guaranteed benefit pay-outs across the range of economic scenarios around interest rates at the valuation date and represents some of the market risk for the key products in Hong Kong.
-As this market risk is explicitly allowed for via the TVOG, no further adjustment is made for this within the EEV risk discount rate, as described in note 7.1(h).
+The time value of options and guarantees (TVOG) arises from the variability of economic outcomes in the future and is, where appropriate, calculated as the difference between an average outcome across a range of economic scenarios, calibrated around a central scenario, and the outcome from the central economic scenario, as described in note 6.1(d).
+At 30 June 2023, the TVOG is \$(308) million, with the substantial majority arising in Hong Kong.
+The TVOG reflects the variability of guaranteed benefit payouts across the range of economic scenarios around interest rates at the valuation date and represents some of the market risk for the key products in Hong Kong.
+As this market risk is explicitly allowed for via the TVOG, no further adjustment is made for this within the EEV risk discount rate, as described in note 6.1(h).

-(b) Expected return on existing business
+(ii) Expected return on existing business

-The expected return on existing business reflects the effect of changes in economic and operating assumptions in the current period, as described in note 7.2(c).
+The expected return on existing business reflects the effect of changes in economic and operating assumptions in the current period, as described in note 6.2(c).
 The movement in this amount compared to the prior period from long-term operations is analysed as follows:

-\$m Half year 2021 expected return on existing business 884 Foreign exchange movement (17) Effect of changes in interest rates and other economic assumptions 255 Growth in opening value of in-force business and other items 61 Half year 2022 expected return on existing business 1,183
+\$m Half year 2022 expected return on existing business 1,183 Foreign exchange movement (22) Effect of changes in interest rates and other economic assumptions (81) Growth in opening value of in-force business and other items 37 Half year 2023 expected return on existing business 1,117

-(c) Changes in operating assumption, experience variances and other items
+(iii) Changes in operating assumption, experience variances and other items

-Overall the total impact of operating assumption changes, experience variances and other items in half year 2022 was \$(182) million (half year 2021: \$(27) million; full year 2021: \$(131) million), comprising changes in operating assumptions of \$61 million in half year 2022 (half year 2021: \$37 million; full year 2021: \$118 million) and experience variances and other items of \$(243) million (half year 2021: \$(64) million; full year 2021: \$(249) million).
+Overall the total impact of operating assumption changes, experience variances and other items in half year 2023 was \$(273) million (half year 2022: \$(182) million; full year 2022: \$(201) million) comprising changes in operating assumptions of \$49 million in half year 2023 (half year 2022: \$61 million; full year 2022: \$32 million) and experience variances and other items of \$(322) million (half year 2022: \$(243) million; full year 2022: \$(233) million).

-(d) Non-operating results
+(iv) Non-operating results